What is the function of the thyroid?

 How is hypothyroidism treated?

 The treatment for hypothyroidism is taking supplements.
 Thyroid hormone supplementation has been around for many decades.
-It is quite safe when given at appropriate doses and should be monitored with periodic blood testing.
-The safest and easiest form of treatment is with levothyroxine, which is a synthetic form of the predominant thyroid hormone T4.
+It is safe when given at appropriate doses and should be monitored with periodic blood testing.
+Another safe and effective treatment is with levothyroxine, which is a synthetic form of the predominant thyroid hormone T4.

 Levothyroxine comes in the form of a small tablet that is taken once daily.
 Ideally, it is taken on an empty stomach in the morning, 30-to-60 minutes prior to breakfast.
 It should not be taken with vitamins, iron or calcium, which can interfere with its absorption; these supplements should be taken four hours apart from thyroid hormone.How is hypothyroidism monitored?